 B2B buyers receive hundreds of sales emails each and every day.
-They open only a small percentage of these sales emails, read even fewer, and it’s only a very small amount that they actually act on—whether by writing a reply or clicking on a link.
+They open only a small percentage of these cold emails, read even fewer, and act on even fewer—whether by writing a reply or clicking on a link.

-How do you make sure your sales emails not only get noticed and opened, but also read and acted upon?
+So how do you make sure your sales emails rise above the noise and get acted upon?

-In this guide you’ll discover how to write sales emails that get results, generate pipeline, and ultimately close deals.
+This guide walks you through how to write sales emails that get better open rates and response rates and, ultimately, close more deals.

-We’re going to break each of these components down and share examples from some of our own most effective sales emails, but remember—it’s crucial that you adopt a mindset of perpetual experimentation (and optimization) when it comes to improving sales emails over time.
+We’ll break each of these components down and share examples from some of our own most effective sales emails, but remember—it’s crucial to adopt a mindset of perpetual experimentation (and optimization) to improve your sales emails over time.

 Ah, the sales email subject line.
-This is where the pros truly stand out from the average Joe’s.
+This is where the pros truly stand out from the average Joe.

 We’ve all been on the receiving end of a disastrous subject line—from glaring spelling mistakes that tell the recipient you’re not detail-oriented, to misleading phrases or dramatic attention-grabbing lines that trick recipients into opening, the subject line is by far the most important part of a winning sales email.

 Why?
 Well, if your sales prospects never open the email to read your message, it might as well not exist.

 This is especially true with cold emails—when sending your first email to prospects who’ve never heard of you, the subject line is the only thing you’ve got to work with.

 So, here’s the goal: create a subject line that is interesting to the recipient based on what you know about them.